ucdavis/ecs132/Blog.md

 **may 28, 2240:**

 The Central Limit Theorem says, roughly, that sums of random variables have approximately normal distributions.
-The basic form says that if X1,X2,...,Xn are IID, then W = X1+...+Xn has an approximately normal distribution with mu = EX and sigma^2 = Var(X).
+The basic form says that if X1,X2,...,Xn are IID, then W = X1+...+Xn has an approximately normal distribution with &mu; = EX and &sigma;^2 = Var(X).
 The larger n is, the more accurate the approximation.

 So if X1,...,X100 is a sample from a population in which X has mean 52 and variance 2.4, then W will have an approximately normal distribution with mean 5200 and variance 240.